Central 4D Rulebook

 4.1.2 CENTRAL 4-D BARREL RACERS jackpots are open to all members and non-members.
 No non-member fees will be charged.

-4.1.3 Exhibitions, a Youth 3-D (14 & under) class and the Open 4-D class will be offered at CENTRAL 4-D BARREL RACERS jackpots.
+4.1.3 Exhibitions, a Youth 4-D (14 & under) class a Novice 3-D, a Senior 50 plus side-pot 4-D and the Open 5-D class will be offered at CENTRAL 4-D BARREL RACERS jackpots.
 Other classes may be offered at the discretion of the committee as long as they are advertised.
 Active participation in any of these classes, including exhibitions, will constitute participation at the jackpot for finals qualification.

 4.1.4 A current negative EIA (coggins) test chart will be required for each animal on the event grounds.

 4.1.5 Any persons who have entered the race can draw out with a refund up to 3 hours pre-race time.
-Any time beyond the 3 hours pre-race time will not be given a refund.
+Any time beyond the 3 hours pre-race time will not be given a refund but you can carry over to enter next race.

 4.2.1 Fees for exhibitions may vary depending on the cost of the facility and common practice for the area.
 A nominal timer fee of $5.00 is recommended.